-No dividend was distributed for 2017 and 2016.
+No dividend was distributed for the 2018 and 2017 fiscal years.

 D. Managing the Company's capital

 The object of the Company in managing shareholders' equity is to maintain the Company's ability to ensure continuity of business and create a return for its shareholders, investors and other interested parties.